Skip to main content

 Real-time technical indicators for equities

-StratAlerts now computes a set of core technical indicators in real time for every equity symbol in the scanner universe.
+StratAlerts computes a set of core technical indicators in real time for every equity symbol in the scanner universe.
 As trades and candle aggregates stream in during the session, the platform updates each metric continuously — you always see the latest value without refreshing or waiting for a candle close.
+Aggregate-driven indicators (EMA, SMA, RSI, ATR) now update live for every runtime timeframe — 15m, 30m, 60m, 4H, D, W, M, Q, Y — from the developing candle, not just on candle close.
+This means your metrics reflect the current bar’s progress across all timeframes the scanner tracks.
 The metrics pipeline covers two categories: aggregate-driven indicators derived from candle data (EMA, SMA, RSI, ATR) and trade-driven indicators derived from individual trades (session VWAP with sigma bands).

 Available metrics

 Exponential moving averages updated on every new candle aggregate.
-Use the 20 EMA for short-term momentum, the 50 for intermediate trend, and the 200 for long-term direction.
+Six periods are available: the 9 and 12 for fast momentum reads, the 20 for short-term trend, the 26 for intermediate confirmation (commonly paired with the 12 for MACD-style analysis), the 50 for swing-level trend, and the 200 for long-term direction.

 SMA (20)